professorlust/TagEditor/README.md

 Select a tag in TAG SET pannel then select a word to assign the tag.
 Then select a head token if you work in the Dependencies tab.
 You can tag dependencies, parts of speech, Named entities and text categories.<br/>
 Press button "Create DATA" to create data in "simple training style" or JSON.<br/>
 Right click on word to edit, delete, insert word, merge or split sentences.
 To merge sentences right-click on the first word of sentence.
-It will be checked as Sentence start.
+It is checked as Sentence start.
 Uncheck it and the sentence will merge with the previous sentence. <br/>
 To delete all whitespace symbols in the text, select tab 'Words' and press Remove Whitespaces.
 Save project for future editing.
 Load the project to continue where you left.